QUT-Team-Compost/Digital-Circular-Food-Economy-App/README.md

 Contains the information for the different screens that can be navigated to using React Navigation, referenced by App.js.
 The array used to create the routes also populates the menu bar at the top of the app.
 The intention is to keep the routes logic outside of the actual components and thus make it easier to modify.
 While it is also intended that most screens in the app make use of the InfoScreen component, any component that is valid as a screen can be used.

 #### ExampleRoute.js
 Contains two examples of content to populate screens on routes, to show how to define them.
 The first example shows all of the different possible content types, and the second shows how to use the CollapsableList component.
+This example uses two arrays in the same script file, though they can be combined and separated however the developer wishes to organise them.

 #### AboutApp.js
 Contains the content for the app's about screen.
 Similar in construction to the above.